trasa/dropwizard-swagger/README.md

 To see all the properties that can be used to customize Swagger see [SwaggerBundleConfiguration.java](src/main/java/io/federecio/dropwizard/swagger/SwaggerBundleConfiguration.java)

+### URL Configuration

+Three configuration values determine where and how swagger shows up in your application.

+#### Jersey Root Path

+This is where your dropwizard application lives.
+Logically your code considers itself residing at `/` but this property can override that.
+For example: `/myapplication`

+See server.applicationContextPath.

+#### uriPrefix

+Typically left unset.

+This is not a property for Swagger but for bundle to set up Swagger correctly.
+It only needs to be used of the root path or the context path is set programmatically and therefore cannot be derived correctly.
+The problem arises in that if you set the root path or context path in the run() method in your Application subclass the bundle has already been initialized by that time and so does not know you set the path programmatically.

+#### viewUriRoot

+Swagger.json and the Swagger UI normally register themselves at `/swagger.json` and `/swagger`.
+Assuming you had the server.applicationContextPath set to `/myapplication`, this would locate swagger at `/myapplication/swagger.json` and `/myapplication/swagger`.
+But what if you wanted the swagger UI to be at a different root?

+This value overrides where swagger, swagger.json, and swagger-asset are registered.
+For example, if viewUriRoot is `/docs` then the swagger.json file will be found at `/myapplication/docs/swagger.json`

 A note on Swagger 2
 -------------------